vercel/swr-site/pages/docs/middlewares.en-US.md

 ### Nested Middlewares

-Middlwares are applied like layers of onions as the common practice of JavaScript community.

-If you have multiple fetcher inside one hook
+Middlwares are applied on top of each other, as commonly found in other libraries.
+If you pass multiple middleware to one hook:

 ```jsx
 useSWR(key, fetcher, {
   middlewares: [A, B, C]
 })
 ```

-The execute order will be `A -> B -> C` like below:
+The order of execution will be `A → B → C`, as shown below:
 ```
 enter A
   enter B